 Replacing the Gen3 starter motor can be tricky as you have to reach up inside the back of the engine bay to get to the 3 mounting stud nuts.
-There is limited space and you end up having to get the last nut by feel.
+There is limited space and you end up having to get the nuts by feel.

 10 & 15mm open end wrenches - engine studs